borisho/GoCarlos.NET/README.md

 # GoCarlos.NET

 Pairing program for Go tournaments.
-Created for needs of Slovak Championship and to learn something new.
+Created for the needs of the Slovak Championship and to learn something new.

-Current version: 2.0.2
+Current version: 0.0.12

 ## Features

-- McMahon or Swiss pairing
+- McMahon pairing system
+- Customizable TOP and BOTTOM group bars
+- Customizable tiebreakers
-- Special pairing for Slovak Championship
+- Customizable pairing options
 - Connection to European Go Database for player selection
-- Export wallist, pairings to txt
+- Export wallist and pairings to txt
 - Export results for European Go Database

 ### Todo list by priority

-1. selectable tiebeakers (currently hardcoded)
-2. GUI enhancements
-3. unlimited rounds
+1. Project overhaul
-4. Check compatibility with asian names
+2. Check compatibility with Asian names

 ### Known bugs

+- Sometimes player selection in wallist is stuck on previeously selected player

 ## How to run GoCarlos.NET